ll question stems from seven basic interrogatives.

 Enter 'certainty.'
 By

-establishing the structure within
+establishing the structure within thought by which opposing ideas

-complexity it has spawned.
-This also establishes 'certainty' as the ideal (standard) by which to understand everything
+spawned.
+This also establishes 'certainty' as the ideal or standard

-else -- including who and what we are and how we've come to be.
+by which to understand everything else -- including who and what we are

-Additionally, it logically fixes the undeniable responsibility that each person has to
+undeniable responsibility that each person has to the potential that we

-the potential that we mutually share with one another and life
+mutually share with one another and life itself.

 Why is all this important?